phoracek/kiagnose/docs/way_towards_v1.md

    existing Kubernetes autorization mechanisms, and on present RBAC configuration.
 3. Checkup must be initiated in the namespace it was requested from.
-4. If there is a need for a long-running controller, it is delivered through OLM and can be installed by the cluster administrator.
-5. A project-admin can run a checkup without any prior work done by cluster-admin (with the exception described in the requirement 4).
+4. A project-admin can run a checkup without any prior work done by cluster-admin.
-6. As a project owner I would like to automate running several checkups.
+5. As a project owner I would like to automate running several checkups.
    Therefore I need a clear API to pass parameters to a checkup and collect its output.
 Note: To operate over heterogenous set of checkups and expose them as a single resource, they need to share the same API group and kind.
-7. As a Vendor I would like to have a clear API that my checkup must adhere to, so it is easy to integrate to the framework.
+6. As a Vendor I would like to have a clear API that my checkup must adhere to, so it is easy to integrate to the framework.

 ## Out of v1 scope